stashgg/stash-unity/Assets/Stash.Popup/README.md

 2. Verify that the editor script is not being stripped from your build
 3. If issues persist, manually add WebKit.framework in Unity's iOS build settings

-It is also likely that you may need to clean or rebuild your Xcode project to prevent any build errors.
+It is also likely that you may need to clean or rebuild your Xcode project to prevent any build errors after adding the package.